openmainframeproject/feilong/doc/source/quickstart.rst

 ***********

-This is the document that describes the installation, configuration, and basic usages of z/VM Cloud Connector.
+This is the document that describes the installation, configuration, and basic usages of IBM z/VM Cloud Connector.

 Pre-requirements
 ================

-z/VM Cloud Connector has to be installed inside a Linux running on z/VM.
+IBM z/VM Cloud Connector has to be installed inside a Linux running on z/VM.
 Currently planned to be supported distros include the most current supported versions: